 I wanted a road warrior/survivalist, rusty rat rod harley bobber look so I did a rust treatment and covered it with military and survival items, that are actually useful in case I get stuck out in the desert and have to spend a few days waiting for rescue or finding my way out.
 It’s also not a true bobber because the point of a true bobber is to keep removing things until your bike isn’t functional; otherwise you didn’t need the part.

 To get the rust patina, I just scraped and sanded most of the paint and body filler off and then gave it a couple of coats of a vinegar and salt solution.
 Simple and only took two days to make it look like it had been out in the elements for years.
+The sandpaper, drill-sandpaper attachment thingy, paint stripper, and wire brush cost me a total of $19.
+I spent about 3 hours of sanding and then brushed on some vinegar and salt a few times a day for a few days. it rusted quickly.
+Looks even more awesome in person.

 On the side of the front right fork is a Harley bottle opener.
 It’s great for when you go motorcycle camping or are hanging out at a rally overnight.
 I cut off a piece of thick flat strap, bolted the bottle opener onto it, and bent the ends back on itself.
 I tied those ends down with a couple of hose clamps.
 It would suck to survive the zombie apocalypse only to be stuck without a bottle opener.